 As a gold level exclusive sponsor, your logo will be included in all printed advertising, and displayed on our inflatable start and finish line arches and trackside banners at each event in 2017.
 Your name will also be included in all press releases .

-As a silver or bronze sponsor, you will also have publicity and product placement opportunities and inclusion in media and marketing as well as increased community awareness and appreciation thorough your partnership with Turn2us.
+As a silver or bronze sponsor, you will also have publicity and product placement opportunities and inclusion in media and marketing, as well as increased community awareness and appreciation thorough your partnership with Turn2us.
 The table below illustrates each tier of sponsorship.

 Partnership opportunities